 Wondering whether your favourite yogurt is doing you any good?
 Or if there are some better alternatives or any nasties you need to be looking out for?
 We’re going to take a look into the awesome probiotic benefits of yogurt.
 We then look at which types of probiotic yogurt you should be buying for maximum benefit.
-Because when it comes to probiotics, the more you know, the better.

 What are probiotics?